FAIRFORD & LECHLADE BUSINESS CLUB

 Sponsored by: The RAF Charitable Trust Enterprises (Air Tattoo

 Presented by: Helen Webb

 The judges were extremely impressed by all six entries from the Business Students at Farmor’s School.
 However, they were able to narrow it down to three Business Plans that particularly stood out as well as looking at the issue of sustainability in clothing and a photography business with a difference.
 The winning entry from Lilly was for a business called Pancake & Milkshake Magic – a mobile service visiting local villages to provide a sweet option.
 The concept, plan, supporting research and financials were all well thought out and comprehensive; and the judges felt that should she start up this business, it would be a real success and they would be first in the queue for a pancake and milkshake!

 Business of the Year

 Business of the Year is the premier award and is open to any business that can demonstrate a successful track record of excellence and achievement.
-This year, we had 20 entries for this award and all were outstanding businesses.
-But we can only have one winner!
+This year, there were 12 very strong entries for this award and all were outstanding businesses.
+But, we can have only one winner!

 Business Person of the Year

-Business acumen should be recognised and encouraged and this Award highlights the skills and ability of a business owner or employee.
-There were 11 entries for this Award this year.
+Business acumen should be recognised and encouraged and this award highlights the skills and ability of a business owner or employee.

 New Business of the Year